 "Youse can fuck off if youse think that I'm going to marry someone's granny," he declared as he headed towards the toilets.

 There was a ghastly silence as Marsh passed around his cigarettes.
-When Edwards returned Richards was deep in thought pacing up and down outside the counter.
+When Edwards returned Timmins was deep in thought pacing up and down outside the counter.

 "There's a smell of semen in them," said Edwards.